keleshteri/mcp-memory/README.md

 ```

 ### **Memory Files Not Created**
-The server creates a `.ai-memory/` folder in your PROJECT_ROOT.
+The server creates a `.ai-memory/` folder in your detected project root.
 If it's missing:
-1. Check PROJECT_ROOT is writable
+1. Check the detected project directory is writable
 2. Check disk space
 3. Run with elevated permissions if needed
+4. Verify the server detected the correct project root from console output

 ## 🎯 Next Steps